valerino/6502_65C02_functional_tests/readme.txt

+(NOTE/valerino: this fork just includes all compiled tests in bin_files/ and linux/x86 a65 binary)

 This is a set of functional tests for the 6502/65C02 type processors.

 The 6502_functional_test.a65 is an assembler sourcecode to test all valid